 “I need a haircut, but this shelter in place is killing me!”
 This is an all too familiar thought probably crossing the minds of people across the country right now.
 Well, probably not a haircut specifically, but I’m sure with how things are going now, we can all agree how much we took basic cosmetology services for granted before COVID-19.
-I know I’ve been feeling this way; especially when we have clients to virtually meet with.
+I know I’ve been feeling this way; especially when we have clients to meet virtually.
 So, naturally as a designer, I started to think, what if there was a way we can support small businesses during unprecedented times?
 Specifically, those that cater to customer service and cosmetology needs?
 Small businesses need our support now more than ever, so what if there was a way “non-essential” businesses had ways of continuing to work remotely?

 Taking inspiration from Samsung’s BotChef showcased at CES 2020, our concept features a service station catering to remote cosmetology!
 The idea is to use the power of Virtual Reality and Robotics to help small business owners stay in touch with clients and provide services remotely.
 While these conditions might not seem “ideal” compared to physically going in for an appointment, we expect COVID-19 to shift our daily lives even when this is over.